HyperBeats/XProxy/readme.md

 ### Known issue:
 - [FIXED] Checker crash if there is invalid format into proxies file, this can happen if you are using scraper.
 - [FIXED] `fixed: "bufio.Scanner: token too long"`, this error happen when you are loading large proxies file (100K+)

+### Utils:
+- If you want to split checked proxies into socks4, socks5, http files you can use `parser.py` file.

 ---